thiagoblima/notes-app/README.md

 ## Getting Started

+This app is a TypeScript version of *Andrew Mead's* Nodejs ES6 NotesApp.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites